facultyai/dash-bootstrap-components/docs/components_page/components/accordion.md

 lead: Use the Accordion component to create collapsible lists.
 ---

+## Examples

 You can create an accordion using the `Accordion` and `AccordionItem` components.
-Each item in the accordion can be assiged a specific `item_id` which is used in the `active_item` property to determine which section is open.
-If no `item_id` is specified, the sections are labelled as `item-0`, `item-1`, ... consecutively.
 Each section header is determined by the `title` prop of the `AccordionItem`.

 {{example:components/accordion/simple.py:accordion}}